jhotmann/node-rename-cli/README.md

   -----

 `match(RegExp[, flags, group num/name])` - match substring(s) using a regular expression.
-The only required parameter is the regular expression (as a string), it also allows for an optional parameter flags (a string containing any or all of the flags: gimsuy, more info [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/RegExp#Parameters)), and an option parameter of the group number or name. *Named groups cannot be used with the global flag.*
+The only required parameter is the regular expression (as a string), it also allows for an optional parameter `flags` (a string containing any or all of the flags: g, i, m, s, u, and y, more info [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/RegExp#Parameters)), and an optional parameter of the `group` number or name. *Named groups cannot be used with the global flag.*

 ```sh
 rename *ExpenseReport* "archive/{{ f | match('^.+(?=Expense)') }}/ExpenseReport.docx" --createdirs